Multiple Zeta Values and Ideles: Iterated integrals over the finite ideles or over the idele class group

 According to Tate's thesis \cite{T} the Riemann zeta function can be written as a product of $p$-adic integrals.
-We want to examine how multiple zeta functions are related to iterated $p$-adic integrals.
+We want to expand this representation to multiple zeta functions as iterated adelic integrals.
+More precisely, iterated integrals over the finite ideles and over the idele class group.

 Let $x_p$ be a $p$-adic number.
 Let $|x_p|_p$ be the normalized $p$-adic norm so that $|p|_p=p^{-1}$.
 Let $d_px_p$ be the additive $p$-adic Haar measure so that

 Let $d_p^\times x_p$ be the Haar measure on $\Q_p^\times$ normalized so that